 Doctor in International Relations with European mention, by the Autonomous University of Barcelona (UAB), postgraduate degree in Culture of Peace and BA in Political Science and Administration.
 He is currently professor and coordinator of the Degree of International Relations at the School of Communication and International Relations Blanquerna (Universitat Ramon Llull).
 He has focused his study on issues related to the analysis of armed conflicts and post-conflict peacebuilding processes in Africa, especially in the West African region.
 He has worked in the School of Culture of Peace (UAB) several years and collaborated with organizations such as Médicos Sin Fronteras in South Sudan or Conciliation Resources in Sierra Leone.
 He was visiting professor at the University of Sierra Leone (Fourah Bay College) between 2006 and 2008 and visiting research at the School of Oriental and African Studies (SOAS) (University of London).
 He has edited and co-edited several books on the challenges of peace and security in sub-Saharan Africa, and published several articles and monographs on conflict and peacebuilding in the region.
 In 2008 he won the "Casa Africa Prize" for the best essay on democratization processes in sub-Saharan Africa.

-Is the Director of Project Development at CITpax and Associate Research Fellow, CIDOB’s STAP-RP Policy Research Project.He holds degrees from the Universidad Pontificia Comillas (BA Law, Madrid), Cardiff Law School, and King’s College London (MA International Peace and Security).
-He was Foreign Policy Adviser in the Spanish Prime Minister’s Office and has held a number of positions at CITpax in the Conflict Prevention and Resolution; and the Middle East and Mediterranean Programmes.Prior to joining CITpax he worked as a researcher at the British Institute of International and Comparative Law, the International Institute for Strategic Studies (IISS, London), the Political Committee of NATO Parliamentary Assembly (Brussels) as well as the Club of Madrid.
+Associate Professor at the School of Global and Public Affairs, IE University and Associate Research Fellow at CIDOB where he developed the STAP-RP Policy Research Project.He holds degrees from the Universidad Pontificia Comillas (BA and MA in Law, Madrid), Cardiff Law School, and King’s College London (MA International Peace and Security).
+He has previously held the positions of Director of Projects at the Toledo International Center for Peace (CITpax), a Madrid based organisation specialised in track II diplomacy and mediation and Foreign Policy adviser in the Spanish Prime Minister's office.
+Gabriel has also worked as a researcher at the British Institute of International and Comparative Law, the International Institute for Strategic Studies (IISS, London), the Political Committee of NATO Parliamentary Assembly (Brussels) as well as the Club of Madrid.

 Eloi Serrano (PhD) is the Director of the Social Economics Chair in the Tecnocampus - Pompeu Fabra University and Associate Professor in Business Economics in the same university.
 He is also a lecturer in the Department of History and Economic Institutions at the University of Barcelona.
 Eloi holds a PhD in Economic History from the Autonomous University of Barcelona (2012), which won the Research Prize of the Ernest Lluch Foundation (2008).
 His research interests are on international economic relations and the internationalization of companies – with a special focus on the relationships between Spain and Latin America.
 He has published several books, book chapters and articles in scientific journals on this topic.
 Other fields of research include those related to Social Economics and cooperativism in companies.
 Prior to his current appointments, he was a lecturer at the Department of Economics and Economic History in Autonomous University of Barcelona (2005-2011) and a visiting scholar at the London School of Economics and Political Science (2010).
 He has also been Principal Investigator of the Pasqual Maragall Legacy Program of the Catalonia Europe Foundation (2012-2015).